getgrav/grav-learn/pages/06.forms/02.forms/04.reference-form-actions/docs.md

 ### Display

-After submitting the form the user can be redirected to another page.
-That page will be a subpage of the form, so for example, if your form lives in `/form`, you can redirect users to `/form/thankyou` with the following code:
+After submitting the form, the presentation of the form will update to embed a subpage.
+So for example, if your form lives in `/form`, you can embed the subpage `/form/thankyou` with the following code:

 [prism classes="language-yaml line-numbers"]
 process:
     - display: thankyou
 [/prism]

+If you prefer to embed an absolute page path, like `site.com/thankyou`, prepend it with `/`, for example: `display: /thankyou`.

 The Form plugin provides a `formdata` template that's suitable for the process destination page, as it outputs the result of the form submission.
 In the above example, you could create a `pages/form/thankyou/formdata.md` page.

-If you're redirecting to a subpage, `display: thankyou` works perfectly.
-If you're redirecting to an absolute page path, like `site.com/thankyou`, prepend it with `/`, for example: `display: /thankyou`.

 Antimatter and compatible themes provide the `formdata.html.twig` Twig template, that looks like this: